bondarenko-elena/Init/README.md

-# 9_Init
+# Init
-This project is an introduction to system administration and networking, proposed by the slash16 team.
+This project is an introduction to system administration and networking.